Close menu

 At the same time, the Company is pushing ahead with a wide range of commercialization efforts.
 In addition to direct sales, NetraMark is relying on an exclusive partnership with the contract research organization Worldwide Clinical Trials, which provides operational support for numerous clinical studies.
 NetraMark is also already working with partners such as Asklepion Pharmaceuticals (Phase 3 study in pediatrics), Pentara (quality assurance tools), and Algo Therapeutix (predicting patient responses to specific painkillers).
 These projects highlight the broad applicability and versatility of NetraMark's technology.

-The Canadians recently began collaborating with a leading US medical center in glioblastoma research.
+Recently, the Canadians began collaborating with the Mayo Clinic, a leading US medical center in glioblastoma research.
 Glioblastomas are among the most aggressive brain tumors, and more than 90% of clinical trials fail in this area.
 NetraAI aims to identify more precise patient subgroups in order to develop new biomarkers and therapeutic approaches - a potential major breakthrough.

 Evotec – After the numbers, is before the numbers